WINU: Smooth jazz

-Country and Active rock
+Country and active rock

 After playing Christmas music in December 2004, the format was again changed on January 6, 2005, to a simulcast of country music station WFFG-FM in Corinth, New York.

-After a weekend of stunting, WZMR flipped formats to active rock on February 13, 2006 as 104.9 The Edge, picking up the format abandoned by the former Edge, 103.9 WQBK-FM and 103.5 WQBJ in December 2005.
+After a weekend of stunting, WZMR flipped formats to active rock on February 13, 2006, as 104.9 The Edge, picking up the format abandoned by the former Edge, 103.9 WQBK-FM and 103.5 WQBJ in December 2005.
 WZMR saw the most success during this time, with the station's Edgefest concerts, and brought in John Mulrooney for its morning show.
 However, with WQBK-FM and WQBJ reverting to their previous active rock format in 2008, and WHRL tweaking from modern rock to active rock one year later, the future of WZMR's active rock format was cloudy.
 However, by the end of 2010, only WQBK-FM and WQBJ remained with the active rock format in the Albany market.

 At 10:49 a.m. on February 26, 2010, the final song under the Edge format, "Cat Scratch Fever" by Ted Nugent, was anticlimactically interrupted, as WZMR returned to a country music format under the 104.9 The Cat branding, taking on a similar playlist and imaging to co-owned WJEN in Vermont.
 The first song played under the new country format was "Building Bridges" by Brooks & Dunn.

-Adult alternative and Sports
+Adult alternative and sports

 At midnight on October 10, 2013, WZMR began simulcasting on sister station WKLI-FM.
-The simulcast lasted until December 13, 2013, when, for 24 hours, WZMR began stunting with sound effects of a man hiking.
-WZMR launched an adult album alternative format at midnight on December 14, 2013, branded as "104.9 The Peak."
+The simulcast lasted until December 13, when, for 24 hours, WZMR began stunting with sound effects of a man hiking.
+WZMR launched an adult album alternative format at midnight on December 14, branded as "104.9 The Peak."
 The first song on "The Peak" was Stairway to Heaven by Led Zeppelin.
 The "Peak" name is also used by co-owned WXPK in the northern suburbs of New York City.

-At Midnight on January 12, 2015, after playing "Be My Wife" by David Bowie, WZMR flipped to sports talk under new call letters WINU and the "Win 104.9" moniker.
+At Midnight on January 12, 2015, after playing "Be My Wife" by David Bowie, WZMR flipped to sports talk under new call sign WINU and the "Win 104.9" moniker.
 The station was silent for four minutes after DJ John Clark signed off until 12 a.m., when it went straight to CBS Sports Radio with the hourly "Sports Flash" update.
 The station utilized programming from CBS Sports, picking up that affiliation from AM 1240 WPTR.
 The move gave Albany its fourth sports station joining WPTR, which has shifted to NBC Sports Radio, WOFX (Fox Sports Radio) and WTMM (ESPN Radio).
 From 2015 to 2017, WINU aired New England Patriots football games and New York Mets baseball.
 Even after WINU's sports format ended, the station retained Patriots broadcasts for the 2018 season along with co-owned WROW; however, the Patriots did not return for the 2019 season.